Your Assessment: What You Can Expect and How to Get the Most out of It

 To begin with, why do we need to assess you?

 We are evidently all different, and because of this a universal seating system is not practical or safe; therefore, an individual assessment is needed.

 We also need to establish a baseline by which the effectiveness of your specialist seating prescription can be measured.
 We pride ourselves on our efforts to truly improve your quality of life; we won’t just deliver a box then leave you to it!
 If you have any concerns after the issue of your chair we are happy to review the situation; read more about our aftercare.

 Who will carry out your assessment?

 We have a team of highly skilled and extremely knowledgeable professionals ready to meet you.
-Our seating assessors have many years combined experience of assessing for specialist seating, and they have my personal seal of approval!
+Your seating assessor will have many years combined experience of assessing for specialist seating, and they have my personal seal of approval!
 We also use a network of distributors who are as passionate as us about our chairs, and they understand our mission to provide high-quality, life-enhancing posture and pressure management products.

 What will happen at your assessment?